-AGDC is governed by a seven-member board of directors — five public members and two principal department heads of the State of Alaska.
+AGDC is governed by a seven-member board of directors — five public members and two principal department heads of the State of Alaska (one pending appointment).
 Board members are appointed by the governor and subject to confirmation by the legislature.
 Public members serve staggered five-year terms.
 Individuals are selected for their experience in disciplines critical to the corporation’s success including finance, pipeline construction and operations, gas marketing, labor and workforce development, and large project construction management.

 Mr. Christian, of North Pole, is the current president of Doyon Associated, LLC.
 Previously, he served as the president and general manager of ASRC Energy Services’ Houston Contracting Company.
 He brings more than 30 years of experience in the construction and oil field services industries on the North Slope and across Alaska.
 Mr. Christian’s expertise spans the entirety of pipeline projects.
 He received his welder and pipefitter apprenticeship training through the Plumbers and Pipefitters Local 375 in 1983.